United for Change: Deliberative Coalition Formation to Change the Status Quo: Formal Model

 \begin{example} Consider a toy example of a deliberative transition system that consists of (1) a single initial coalition structure $\D_0 = \{\d_1, \d_2, \d_3\}$, with $\d_1 = (C_1, a)$ where $C_1 = \{v_1, v_2\}$, $\d_2 = (C_2, b)$ where $C_2 = \{v_3, v_4\}$, and $\d_3 = (C_3, c)$ where $C_3 = \{v_5, v_6\}$; and (2) the set of transitions $\mathcal S$ only containing a transition $t$ from $\D_0$ to $\D_1 = \{\d_4, \d_5\}$, with $\d_4 = (C_4, e)$ where $C_4 = \{v_1, v_2, v_3, v_4, v_5\}$, $\d_5 = (C_5, f)$ where $C_5 = \{v_6\}$.
 Then, assuming that there is no proposal approved by all agents, we have that $\D_0 \xrightarrow{t} \D_1$ is a successful deliberation. \end{example}

+\begin{remark} Since successful deliberations identify proposals that receive the maximum number of approvals, a successful deliberative coalition structure identifies a proposal that would be a (possibly tied) winner of an election if agents were to submit approval ballots over the entire domain $X$ (or, more precisely, $X\setminus\{r\}$--- our model implicitly assumes that no agent approves $r$).
+However, there are two crucial differences between our deliberation model and conducting an approval-based election over $X$: \begin{itemize}

+\item First, our model of deliberation is decentralized in the sense that, at every step, agents do not need to report their approval/disapproval of each proposal, as they would have to do under a centralized voting mechanism.

+\item Second, our model is parsimonious in the sense that, at any time during the deliberation, each agent supports just a single proposal in her (possibly infinite) approval set.
+Thus, the agents do not need to be aware of the entire (possibly infinite) space of proposals $X$, whereas under a voting mechanism they would have to form an opinion on each proposal in $X$.

+\end{itemize} Our aim is to formulate conditions guaranteeing that such a deliberative process succeeds, i.e., identifies proposals that could arise as outcomes of an approval election on the entire space $X$. \end{remark}

-Intuitively, the abstract transition system described above models the dynamics of deliberation that might occur.
-As we want to model specific possibilities available to agents participating in such deliberation processes, below we consider specific types of transitions; each can be thought of as a \emph{deliberation operator} that might be available to the agents.
+Importantly, groups of agents may differ with respect to the types of agreements they are able to negotiate.
+To understand what can be accomplished by groups with particular sets of negotiation skills, we consider specific types of transitions; each can be thought of as a \emph{deliberation operator} that might be available to the agents.
 For each transition type, we aim to determine if a deliberation that only uses such transitions is guaranteed to terminate, and, if so, whether the final coalition structure is guaranteed to be successful.
 We show that the answer to this question depends on the underlying metric space: simple transition rules guarantee success in simple metric spaces, but may fail in richer spaces.